xianlinbox/daily_practise/aws-solution-architect/Deployment.md

 # Server Migration Service

 automates the migration of your on-premises VMware vSphere, Microsoft Hyper-V/SCVMM, and Azure virtual machines to the AWS Cloud

+# Blue/Green Deployment

+Blue/Green deployment:uses two identical environments, one running the current version and the other running the new version.
+Traffic is switched between the environments, allowing for quick rollbacks if issues arise.

+Canary Deployment: gradually rolls out updates to a small subset of users, allowing for early issue detection without affecting all users.

+Support service:

+1. Route53: direct traffic by simply updating DNS records in the hosted zone
+2. ELB: distributes incoming application traffic across designated EC2
+3. EC2 ASG : attach different versions of launch configurations to an auto scaling group to enable blue/green deployment. auto scaling's termination policies and Standby state allow for blue/green deployment easier rollback.
+4. OpsWorks: OpsWorks simplifies cloning entire stacks when you’re preparing blue/green environments.
+5. CloudFormation: provides very powerful automation capabilities for provisioning blue/green environments and facilitating updates to switch traffic, whether through Route 53 DNS, ELB, or similar tools
+6. CodeDeploy: Blue/Green deployment is a feature of CodeDeploy.
+CodeDeploy can also roll back deployment in case of failure.
+You can also use CloudWatch alarms to monitor the state of deployment and utilize CloudWatch Events to process the deployment or instance state change events.
+7. Beanstalk: Beanstalk helps you run multiple versions of your application and provides capabilities to swap the environment URLs, facilitating blue/green deployment.